commercialhaskell/stack/doc/build_command.md

 Set the flag to enable fetching packages necessary for the build immediately.
 This can be useful with `stack build --dry-run`.

+### `--progress-bar` option

+:octicons-tag-24: UNRELEASED

+Default: `capped`

+`stack build --progress-bar <format>` sets the format of the progress bar, where `<format>` is one of `none` (no bar), `count-only` (only the package count is displayed), `capped` (the bar showing package builds in progress is capped to a length equal to the terminal width), and `full` (the bar is uncapped).
+On terminals where 'backspace' has no effect if the cursor is in the first column, bars longer than the terminal width will not be 'sticky' at the bottom of the screen.

 ### `--tests-allow-stdin` flag

 [:octicons-tag-24: 2.9.3](https://github.com/commercialhaskell/stack/releases/tag/v2.9.3)